Recipe for Greek Chicken Souvlaki

 When summer rolls around, it is time to pull out the grill.
 My family loves anything cooked on the grill, and it's a lot more…Read This Post

-We have exciting news!
-We are thrilled to announce our newest destination, India!
-We have long wanted to add a culinary tour to this amazing country, and it’s a no-brainer of a culinary destination with one of the most recognized and flavorful cuisines in the world.
+We were thrilled to add India to our list of culinary vacation destinations back in 2015, and we’re still just as excited about offering our culinary travelers the opportunity to explore this beautiful country.
+We had long wanted to add a culinary tour to India, as it seemed a no-brainer of a culinary destination with one of the most recognized and flavorful cuisines in the world.

 Indian gastronomy also has the added bonus of being hot: not just spicy, although it can be that, but really up-and-coming, with new, innovative Indian chefs taking up the mantle of promoting Indian food throughout the world.
-You can cook with just such a chef, Manish Mehrontra, on our In-Depth Culinary Journey in North India Chef Mehrontra is one of the most recognized figures in the Indian culinary scene, and his restaurant Indian Accent was recently named one of the 101 best place to eat in the world.
+You experience the food of just such a chef, Manish Mehrontra, on our In-Depth Culinary Journey in North India.
+Chef Mehrontra is one of the most recognized figures in the Indian culinary scene, and his restaurant Indian Accent was named one of the 101 best place to eat in the world.

-We’re starting our India offerings with a longer, in-depth tour of seventeen nights, and with a shorter “highlights” tour of eleven nights (coming soon) for those who have a little less time.
+Our cooking vacations in India include a longer, in-depth tour of seventeen nights, and a shorter “highlights” tour of eleven nights for those who have a little less time.
 Check them out on our website, or contact us for details!

-You can also do it on a hot, heavy skillet.
+9. You can also make the naan on a hot, heavy skillet.
 Cook it in the skillet (one naan at a time) for about a minute or two, flip it and cover the skillet for another minute.

 Are you as exited as we are about our newest destination?
 Don’t forget to check out our cooking vacations in India on our website!